Reduction systems and degree bounds for integration: Complete reduction systems

-However, as any matrix representing $L$ is infinite, there are infinitely many linearly independent identities of the form $L(g)=f$.
+Since $\im(L)$ is infinite dimensional by definition \eqref{eq:defL} whenever $p\neq0$, there are infinitely many linearly independent identities of the form $L(g)=f$.
 In order to deal with them in a finite way, we exploit the patterns of coefficients implied by \eqref{eq:defL} to represent identities in a parametrized way as follows.

-\begin{definition} Let $P,Q \in C[x_1,\dots,x_n][t_1,\dots,t_n,t_1^{-1},\dots,t_n^{-1}]$ and let $B$ be a logical combination (i.e.\ using $\wedge$, $\vee$, and $\neg$) of equations, inequations, and inequalities in $C[x_1,\dots,x_n]$.
+\begin{definition} Let $P,Q \in C[\param][t,t^{-1}]$ and let $B$ be a logical combination (i.e.\ using $\wedge$, $\vee$, and $\neg$) of equations, inequations, and inequalities in $C[\param]$.
 We say that $(P,Q,B)$ encodes a \emph{conditional identity} for $L$, if